-For the above table in the First normalization we can remove the multi valued attribute Ticket\id and place it in another table along with the primary key of passenger.
+For the above table in the First normalization we can remove the multi valued attribute Ticket_id and place it in another table along with the primary key of passenger.

 First Normal Form: The above table can be divided into two tables as shown below.

-Passenger Name Age Gender Address Passport\Id consider more attributes)
+Passenger Name Age Gender Address Passport_Id

-Note: Apply the second and third normal forms for the same example (if required you can
+Note: Apply the second and third normal forms for the same example (if required you can consider more attributes)

-Passport\Id Ticket\id
+Passport Id Ticket id